replicatedhq/kurl.sh/src/markdown-pages/add-ons/antrea.md

 ### This add-on is deprecated.

-As of March 27, 2023, kURL no longer intends to continue to offer this add-on as part of the ongoing kURL project.
-This add-on is now considered deprecated, and may no longer be offered by the project after June 31st, 2023.
-Existing installs that use this add-on will be best effort supported during this deprecation window.
-Please consider using the [Flannel](https://kurl.sh/docs/add-ons/flannel) add-on for your CNI needs moving forward.
+As of March 27, 2023, the Antrea add-on is deprecated.
+The Antrea add-on is scheduled to be removed from kURL after June 31st, 2023.
+Existing installations that use the Antrea add-on are supported during this deprecation window.
+We recommend that you remove the Antrea add-on and instead use the [Flannel](https://kurl.sh/docs/add-ons/flannel) add-on on or before June 31st, 2023.

 ## Summary